TankerHQ/quickstart-examples/server/README.md

 ## Description

-This is an example Tanker user-token server, built to be simple to read and to understand.
+This is an example Tanker user token server, built to be simple to read and to understand.

-It is not meant to be production ready, but should be considered as an example of how to support Tanker user-token in your  authentication schemes.
+The provided implementation is not meant to be production ready and should be considered as an example of how to support Tanker user tokens in an authentication scheme.

+The server does the bare minimum by hashing the passwords before storing them, but doesn't provide a "forgot my password" feature.

-The mock authentication system would have to be replaced in real applications, but this is beyond the scope of these examples.
+The minimalistic authentication system would need to be hardened to be ready for production, but this is beyond the scope of these examples.

 The following endpoints are implemented: